timwking1/redict/readme.md

 # redict
-> A command line tool to refine a line-seperated dictionary to only words of a given length and output them to a new file.
+> A command line tool to refine a line-separated dictionary to only words of a given length and output them to a new file.

 **Usage:**